prisma/prisma-examples/.github/readmes/_using-the-graphql-api_subscription.md

 Feel free to adjust any operation by adding or removing fields.
 The GraphQL Playground helps you with its auto-completion and query validation features.

-### Call the subscription and watch for it in the Playground
+### Call the subscription and watch for it in the GraphQL Playground

 ```graphql
 subscription latestPost {